The Spectator Hotel, Charleston

 Leisure & Business

+Guests will benefit from a shared lounge and various recreational opportunities.
 The presence of a golf course ensures guests an active stay at this hotel.

 Rooms and availability